vscosta/yap/docs/syntax.md

+@file syntax.md

 @defgroup YAPSyntax YAP Syntax
 @ingroup mainpage

 We will describe the syntax of YAP at two levels.
 We first will describe the syntax for Prolog terms.
-In a second level we describe the \a tokens from which Prolog \a terms are built.
+In a second level we describe the  tokens from which Prolog  terms are built.

-@section Formal_Syntax Syntax of Terms
+@defgroup Formal_Syntax Syntax of Terms
+@ingroup YAPSyntax

 Below, we describe the syntax of YAP terms from the different classes of tokens defined above.
 The formalism used will be <em>BNF</em>,